pop-os/docs/src/config-hardware/mouse-touchpad.md

 ![Mouse & Touchpad Settings](/images/config-mouse-touchpad/mouse-touchpad-settings.png)

-Mouse settings include Mouse Speed, Mouse Acceleration and Natural Scrolling.
+Mouse settings include Mouse Speed, Mouse Acceleration, and Natural Scrolling.

-Touchpad settings include enabling or disabling the touchpad entirely, Natural Scrolling, Touchpad Speed, Tap to Click, Two-finger scrolling, Edge Scrolling and Disable while typing.
+Touchpad settings include enabling or disabling the touchpad entirely, Natural Scrolling, Touchpad Speed, Tap to Click, Two-finger scrolling, Edge Scrolling, and Disable while typing.
 Users can also set the Right or Left mouse button as the primary button.

 ---